-- You can do all cuts at your workshop and take it peace by peace to the site, or;
+- You can do all cuts at your workshop and take it piece by piece to the site, or;

-- You can buy cordless tool and do everything on site.
+- You can buy a cordless tool and do everything on site.

 Which idea do you like more?

-Now get this, both types will give you same results: perfect cuts, precision, satisfaction, but there are reasons why one is better that another!
+Now get this, both types will give you the same results: perfect cuts, precision, satisfaction, but there are reasons why one is better than another!

 Cutting power: it`s all about this!

-You are absolutely sure that power is all what you need!
+You are absolutely sure that power is all that you need!
 Well, yes!
-But that’s not the only thing you should look up.
+But that’s not the only thing you should lookup.

 Let’s talk about the power first.

 With a corded circular saw, you will definitely get power!
 The advantage is that the power stays the same, no matter how long you are working with it.
 You just pull the trigger and have unlimited top power as long as there is electricity.